-On December 30, 2014, the Company and Secova Metals Corp. ("Secova") executed a term sheet to option up to a 90% interest in the Duvay Gold Project, comprising 105 claims in the Abitibi region, 15 kilometres northeast of Amos, Quebec.
-Under the provisions of the term sheet, upon which a definitive acquisition agreement will be based, the Company grants to Secova the sole and exclusive right and option to acquire a 65% right, title and interest in and to the Duvay claims by paying to the Company the sum of \$500,000 and incurring \$3,750,000 in exploration expenses over a four year period.
+On December 30, 2014, the Company and Secova Metals Corp. ("Secova") executed a term sheet and during the period ended November 30, 2015, executed an option agreement to option up to a 90% interest in the Duvay Gold Project, comprising 104 claims in the Abitibi region, 15 kilometres northeast of Amos, Quebec.
+Under the agreement, the Company grants to Secova the sole and exclusive right and option to acquire a 65% right, title and interest in and to the Duvay claims by paying to the Company the sum of \$500,000 and incurring \$3,750,000 in exploration expenses over a four year period.
 Secova can earn the full 90% of the property (an additional 25% ownership) by funding a pre-feasibility study and making aggregate expenditures of \$12,000,000 to bring the property towards production.